Proman4713/Design-And-Video-Editing/README.md

 # UI-Design
 A collection of all of my UI Design portfolio in chronological order.
+All assets are uploaded in a resolution of 1024px or smaller, regardless of the source quality.

 ## Rights & Licensing